 Sweet Potato and Kale Patties

-- 2 large sweet potatoes, roasted in a 350-degree F oven until a knife pierced in the center goes cleanly through without any resistance.It took about an hour in my oven.
+- Roast the sweet potatoes in a 350-degree F oven until a knife pierced in the center goes cleanly through without any resistance.It took about an hour in my oven.
 Peel the sweet potatoes, discard the skins, and mash the flesh.
 You should have approximately two cups.

 - Chop the kale and coriander in a food processor along with some salt.
 Let it stand about 15 minutes, then squeeze out any excess water.

 - Mix the kale and coriander with the mashed sweet potatoes, ginger, garam masala, salt as needed, and cayenne.
 Add the chickpea flour, ¼ cup at a time, until the sweet potato mixture is firm enough to form patties.
 It will still be pretty soft, but it’s ready when a ball formed by rolling the mixture between your palms remains firm.

 - Heat the oil in a non-stick or cast-iron skillet.